 - Take Yourself to the Top – Laura Berman Fortgang

 This book was one of the first career coaching books I ever read and in her inimitable down to earth, no-nonsense style, LBF, as she became known in coaching circles, covers some of the best strategies for business networking I have ever come across.
 How to network effectively, who to choose who to network with… it’s all great stuff.
-Read this alongside “Love Is The Killer App” by Tim Sanders, which is also very cool.
+Read this alongside “Love Is the Killer App” by Tim Sanders (see below), which is also very cool.

 - The Portable Coach: 28 Sure-fire Strategies for Business and Personal Success – Thomas J. Leonard